Jeep Renegade 4xe plug-in hybrid running costs, insurance, warranty & tax

-Picking the plug-in hybrid Renegade over its petrol or diesel counterparts will almost always be a decision taken with running costs in mind.
-The 4xe should prove cheaper to run in all aspects apart from insurance for private buyers, while company-car users benefit from favourable Benefit-in-Kind rates.
-Jeep also offers a very competitive warranty (plus roadside assistance) and fixed-price servicing deals, so ownership should be a fairly painless experience.
+Picking the plug-in hybrid Renegade over its petrol e-Hybrid counterpart will almost always be a decision taken with running costs in mind.
+The 4xe should prove cheaper to run in all aspects apart from insurance.
+At the same time, company-car users benefit from favourable Benefit-in-Kind rates.
+Jeep also offers a competitive warranty (plus roadside assistance) and fixed-price servicing deals, so ownership should be a fairly painless experience.

 Jeep Renegade 4xe plug-in hybrid insurance group

-Entry-level Longitude cars sit in insurance group 21, Limited trim is in group 22 and top-spec Trailhawk is in group 25.
-This means the Renegade 4Xe will cost a little more to insure than the Kia Niro PHEV, which occupies groups 14 and 15 depending on specification.
+Entry-level Limited cars sit in insurance group 22, while Upland and Trailhawk trim with the more powerful engine is in group 25.
+This means the Renegade 4xe will cost a similar amount to insure as the Kia Niro PHEV, which occupies groups 14 and 15, depending on specification.

-As with all Jeep models, the Renegade comes with a competitive five-year/75,000-mile warranty and five years' roadside assistance.
-The Renegade's Kia Niro PHEV rival can't really be beaten here, however, due to its seven-year/100,000-mile warranty.
-This won't make much difference on an average three-year lease, however.
+As with all Jeep models, the Renegade has a three-year/60,000-mile warranty and three years' of roadside assistance.
+The Renegade's Kia Niro PHEV rival’s seven-year/100,000-mile warranty can't be beaten here, though.

 In This Review

 - 2MPG, CO2 & chargingThe Jeep Renegade hybrid's figures are respectable, but some rivals beat it on paper

 - 3Running costs & insurance - currently readingThe Renegade 4xe follows the plug-in hybrid formula: cheaper to fuel and tax, slightly more expensive to insure

 - 5Interior, dashboard & comfortThe Renegade is a comfortable small SUV with good infotainment, but its interior feels a little plasticky

 - 6Boot space, seating & practicalityThere's lots of room for passengers to get comfortable in the Renegade, but only an average amount of boot space

 - 7Reliability & safety ratingA low Euro NCAP score disappoints, but the Jeep should be fairly reliable